qserena/02-linkedin-cover-image/README.md

 This is a project which fetches a free, random image (based on theme word) from the site [Unsplash](https://unsplash.com/) and displays an image which could be set as the header of your LinkedIn profile.

-The purpose is to show your contact information very clearly at the top of the page.
+The purpose is to show the contact information very clearly at the top of your LinkedIn profile.

 <br/>
 <img src="cover-image.png" alt="Screenshot." width="800px"/>